nashville-software-school/server-side-python-curriculum/book-3-deployments/chapters/DEPLOY_DJANGO_05.md

 # Step 5: Production Environment Variables

 Next, you need to define the environment variables you declared in your project’s settings.
-For your Django app to function, you need to set the following environment variables like so:
+For your Django app to function, you need to set the following environment variables.

+1. CLick the __Edit__link next to your app name, **not** Global.
+2. Add the following key/values.

 * `DJANGO_ALLOWED_HOSTS` -> `${APP_DOMAIN}`